 - discounted canoe, fishing equipment rental and camping rental at the Crowder Lake Facility

-- discounted tickets to major amusement/theme park facilities
+- discounted tickets to some amusement/theme park facilities

 Employees may be required to present their SWOSU ID to utilize the above benefits.